Index To All 16 Chapters

 Either Christ is the Messiah, or He is not.

-There are no other choices, and no in-between view.
+There are no other choices - nothing in-between is possible.

 And when it comes to the afterlife, either we just perish, are reincarnated, transmuted into Divinity, achieve some kind of mystical supernatural state, or, as Christianity teaches we die once, after which comes the judgment.